shy2net/nestjs-angular-starter/README.md

 ### Testing (Unit Tests\API Tests)

-This template comes with Mocha and Chai integrated.
+This template comes with Jest integrated.

 There are tests for all of the following:

 - API tests
-- Tests for middlewares and services
+- Tests for services and guards
 - General tests

 Each file that has a test has a corresponding `.spec` file with the same name.